 My favourite trick was a 'coin' penetration; a plastic coin was put into a small round container that it would just about fit inside, the lid put on, and eight (plastic) pins were put right through the container, seemingly penetrating the coin.
 Yet when the pins were taken out and the cap removed, the plastic coin was - gasp - intact.
 I loved it.
 I just had one problem; I could not do what I saw magicians on television do.
 I could not pull a rabbit out of that hat, no matter how hard I tried.

-I found myself in the worst possible situation that any would-be magicologist (as I call them) could find themselves in; feeling disillusioned.
-So, I stopped messing with magic.
+I found myself in the worst possible situation that any would-be magicologicalistical meddler could find themselves in; I was disillusioned.
+So, I packed away my wand and was, I thought, done with it.

-Move a good few years further on, and I discovered the invisible deck and a drawer box.
-Every now and then, I'd casually mess around with a trick or two, but then, moving well into my 40s, I suddenly started feeling the magic bug again quite strongly.
+Move a few years further on, and I discovered the invisible deck and a drawer box.
+I'd casually mess around with a trick or two, but then, moving well into my 40s, I suddenly started feeling the magic bug again quite strongly.

-When I was growing up, the internet was non-existant, so there was nothing like the easy access to information that there is today.
-A quick bit of browsing led me to specialist magic shops and dealers, offering professional-standard props, illusions and instructional films.
+When I was growing up, the internet didn't exist, so there was nothing like the easy access to information that there is today.
+Now in middle-age, I soon found a wide world of specialist magic shops and dealers on the web, offering professional-standard props, illusions and instructional films.

 And the best bit?
 I finally DID manage to pull a rabbit out of a hat.
 How?
 Well, to start with, it wasn't a real hat, it was a handkerchief with a picture of a hat on.
 And it wasn't a real rabbit, it was another handkerchief, with a picture of a rabbit on it.
 But I did only have one handkerchief in my hand (the hat one) and from "within" that hat, I did pull out a hitherto unseen "rabbit" out of thin air.
 How did I do it?
 Well, of course, I can't possibly tell you, other than to say just one thing.
 It's magic.
 And, as the Latin motto of The Magic Octagon states, "seeing is believing..."